Types of Co-operatives

 Pick the right model.

 The thinking behind these is simple: the whole is greater than the sum of the parts.
-These co-operatives are created by producers (i.e. farmers, artists, businesses) that recognize they can reduce the cost of inputs and administration through group purchasing, and/or increase the value of their products by using a unified brand.
+These co-operatives are created by producers (i.e. farmers, artists, businesses).
+These producers recognize the cost of inputs and administration can be reduced through group purchasing.
+Likewise, they may be able to increase the value of their products by using a unified brand.
 Less money and time spent on doing these tasks individually means more money and time for the producer to produce.

-Producer co-ops are a great way of achieving economies of scale or acquiring resources that will benefit shareholders.
-Some examples include Home Hardware, Ocean Spray, and the Ashern Cattlemen’s Association.
+Producer co-ops are a great way of achieving economies of scale.
+They are also an efficient way to acquire resources.
+Some examples of these types of co-operatives include Home Hardware, Ocean Spray, and the Ashern Cattlemen’s Association.

-In Canada, this is a popular model for organizing banking services (credit unions) and gas and grocery stores (Co-operative Retailing System), but the model can be applied to other sectors including telecommunications, child care, other forms of retail, and infrastructure services (e.g. water).
-Some examples include Mountain Equipment Co-op (MEC), Desjardins, and the La Ronge Daycare Co-operative.
+In Canada, this is a popular model for organizing banking services (credit unions) and gas and grocery stores (Co-operative Retailing System).
+But the model can be applied to other sectors.
+Some of these sectors include telecommunications, child care, other forms of retail, and infrastructure services (e.g. water).
+Co-op examples include Mountain Equipment Co-op (MEC), Desjardins, and the La Ronge Daycare Co-operative.

 Worker co-operatives are owned and operated by their employees.
-This model has been used in succession plans in rural and Indigenous communities where business owners are retiring, allowing the workers to acquire the business.
+This model has been used for succession planning in rural and Indigenous communities.
+In this case, business owners are retiring, which creates an opportunity for employees to acquire the business.

 Being worker-owned does not restrict the co-operative’s ability to hire non-member staff or contract workers.
-Worker co-operatives have been formed in all industries, usually as an alternative to a partnership business model, including consulting, breweries, retails, and manufacturing.
-The major benefit of organizing this way is the limited liability through incorporation.
+Moreover, worker co-operatives have been formed in all industries, usually as an alternative to a partnership business model.
+Most often found as consulting firms, breweries, retails and manufacturing facilities, the model is versatile and can be adjusted to fit most situations.
+The major benefit being limited liability through incorporation.

-The governance of these co-operatives can be more contentious as different groups may have conflicting visions for the organization or interests.
-Having a good set of bylaws that provide clarity for procedure can help minimize conflicts.
+The governance of these co-operatives can be contentious.
+Different groups may have conflicting visions for the organization or interests.
+But having a good set of bylaws that provide clarity for procedure can help minimize conflicts.

 New Generation Co-operatives

-New Generation agriculture co-operatives have their own legislation in the western provinces allowing greater flexibility and combining characteristics of co-operatives and investor-owned firms.
+New Generation agriculture co-operatives have their own legislation in the western provinces.The model provides greater flexibility in combining characteristics of both co-operatives and investor-owned firms.
+They are complex entities, but can do very well when done right.

-New Generation Co-operatives often require a significant capital investment from shareholders to create a value-added agriculture facility, such as a grain terminal or processing plant.
-They are developed to provide delivery rights to producers (ranchers, farmers, etc.) that want a stable price for their products, and also process the products to add value, create jobs in the community and wealth for shareholders.
+New Generation Co-operatives often require a significant capital investment from shareholders.
+Most often this is required to create a value-added agriculture facility, such as a grain terminal or processing plant.

 As you might expect, the primary function of housing co-operatives is to provide housing.
-Housing co-ops can be structured to be for-profit (individual ownership of unit) or non-profit (collective ownership of facility); however, many provincial regulations require housing co-operatives to incorporate on a non-profit basis.
+Housing co-ops can be structured as for-profit (individual ownership of unit) or non-profit (collective ownership of facility).
+That said, many provincial regulations require housing co-operatives to incorporate on a non-profit basis.

 Community Service Co-operatives